lesterw53679/mygitHubActions/readme-lester.txt

     my repo: https://github.com/lesterw53679/mygitHubActions
 2. from VSCode clone the repo from devopsjourney1 to put it on local machine git clone https://github.com/devopsjourney1/mygitactions
-3. from the local repo make any changes you want, explore the yaml file in the .github/workflows folder
+3. from VSCode make any changes you want to your repo, explore the yaml file in the .github/workflows folder
 4. initialize the git repo, stage the files and do a first commit (open terminal and run the following commands) git init git add .